alibaba/graph-learn/docs/en/dgs/intro.md

 The sample dispatching follows the principle that, the n-hop sample results of a specific vertex must be dispatched to the same serving worker.
 The inference requests are served by the serving workers.
-On receiving a serving requests, the serving worker reconstructs the complete sample results from its local cache.
+On receiving an inference request, the serving worker reconstructs the complete sample results from its local cache.
 This way, the execution of a sample request is transformed to multiple local memory lookups.
 These subservices are connected via fault-tolerant queue services,